 EXPAREL is not an opioid or narcotic.
-It works in your body where you had surgery, unlike opioids, which affect the whole body.
+It works in your body where you had surgery, unlike opioids that affect the whole body.
 In fact, because EXPAREL works over time, you may need fewer doses of other medications, including opioids.
 It’s proven to help patients use fewer opioids as they start their recovery.

 Many things that are perfectly normal during the recovery following a tummy tuck tend to catch patients off-guard:

-- Ups and downs emotionally: A positive outlook is important during the recovery, but expect to feel like your emotions are out of control some of the time.
+- Ups and downs emotionally: A positive outlook is important during the recovery, but you can expect to feel like your emotions are out of control some of the time, especially if your tummy tuck was combined with other surgeries as part of a mommy makeover.
 Having a support system of family and friends can help prevent negative thoughts during the recovery.
-It’s also important to accept help — even if that’s not normally something that comes easy to you.
+It’s also important to accept help—even if that’s not normally something that comes easy to you.